-This NCBP will be implemented by the Applicant according to an Implementation Agreement that:
+This NCBP will be implemented by the Applicant, or its designated contractor, according to an Implementation Agreement that:

-- Identify all persons that will be involved in implementing the endangered and threatened species mitigation Plan, with individuals responsible for funding and implementing the Plan clearly identified; - Specifically identify the timeline for implementation of measures required by the Plan; and. - Include an indication of the financial and technical capability and commitment to fund and execute such management, maintenance, and monitoring for the life of the facility/term of the siting permit be signed by all involved persons identified pursuant to the first bullet of this subsection.
+- Identifies all parties that will be involved in the Plan, with parties responsible for funding and implementing the Plan clearly identified; - Specifically identify the timeline for implementation of measures required by the Plan; and - Include an indication of the financial and technical capability and commitment to fund and execute such management, maintenance, and monitoring for the life of the

+Facility/term of the siting permit be signed by all involved parties identified pursuant to the first bullet of this subsection.

-As mitigation site(s) have not been finalized, this Implementation Agreement will be provided once final to NYSDPS as part of Facility compliance with this Plan.
+As mitigation site(s) have not yet been finalized, a Final Implementation Agreement will be provided to NYSDPS and ORES prior to commencement of construction.